-Under Pennsylvania and New Jersey law, landlords may be held liable when a tenant or guest of a tenant is injured on the property, in various types of accidents or even due to foreseeable criminal conduct.
+Under Pennsylvania and New Jersey law, landlords may be held liable when a tenant or guest of a tenant is injured from defective conditions on the property, in various types of accidents or even due to foreseeable criminal conduct.
 Landlords and other parties can be held liable and ordered to pay financial compensation for physical injuries, pain and suffering, mental anguish, medical bills, lost wages and more.

-Trip and fall accidents almost always happen because the landlord failed to perform maintenance, or failed to correct a problem that had previously been complained of.
+Trip and fall accidents almost always happen because the landlord failed to perform appropriate maintenance, or failed to correct a problem that had previously been complained of.
 Problems in a sidewalk like tree roots, broken concrete, etc., can lead to a trip and fall accident.
 Uneven walkways that aren’t properly designated can also lead to a trip and fall.
 A stairway that has old, worn carpeting in need of replacement can lead to a fall accident.

-Slip and fall accidents usually occur due to weather related conditions like snow, ice or rain.
+Slip and fall accidents also occur due to weather related conditions like snow, ice or rain.
 Failure to perform reasonable adequate snow/ice removal on a sidewalk or parking lot can lead to a slip and fall accident.

 What about violent crimes that happen inside of an apartment building?
 For example, a tenant or guest of a tenant is sexually assaulted by a criminal who gained entry to an apartment building through a basement door which had a broken door lock.
 Tenants had previously complained to the landlord that the door lock was broken, but the landlord failed to fix the lock.
 Under these circumstances, the landlord has failed to correct a known, dangerous condition and could have reasonably foreseen access by criminals.